ElinaFF/PICO/installation.md

 Those commands are optionals but allow more flexibility.
 They can be combined or used independently.

-1. Existing environment
+1. Existing environment\
    MeDIC can be installed or launch from an existing environment[^2] with :
 ~~~~
 python launcher.py --environment <environment_name>
 python launcher.py -e <environment_name>
 ~~~~
 [^2]: It is recommended not to create MeDIC environment into another environment as it may cause problems.
-2. Fast launch for everyday use
+2. Fast launch for everyday use\
    MeDIC can be launched faster without any verifications of the environment with :
 ~~~~
  python launcher.py --no-check
  python launcher.py -c
 ~~~~
-3. Installing MeDIC for later use
+3. Installing MeDIC for later use\
    MeDIC can be installed without launching automatically at the end of the installation with :
 ~~~~
 python launcher.py --no-launch
 python launcher.py -l
 ~~~~
-4. Update MeDIC to the latest version
+4. Update MeDIC to the latest version\
    MeDIC can be updated with the command :
 ~~~~
 python launcher.py --update
 python launcher.py -u
 ~~~~
-This will retrieve updates from the github repository, verify the environment and download packages if necessary, but it won't start MeDIC.
+This will retrieve updates from the GitHub repository, verify the environment and download packages if necessary, but it won't start MeDIC.
 {: .alert .alert-info}